Neurogenic Bladder

 • Limiting fluid intake to avoid putting stress on the bladder

-• Modifying diet to avoid spicy food and caffeinated beverages
+• Modifying diet to avoid foods and beverages that may irritate the bladder

-• Kegel exercises help strengthen the pelvic muscles
+• Performing kegel exercises to help strengthen the pelvic muscles

 Effective management of this condition can help to reduce a patient's risk of recurrence.
-If symptoms of neurogenic bladder are not treated, they can lead to kidney problems or renal disease.
+If symptoms of neurogenic bladder are not treated, they may lead to kidney problems or renal disease.

 Additional Resources